spvyas/VHDL_tutorial/README.md.txt

 commit - submitting your work
 revert - taking a previous version of your work in case you need to fork   - make changes to a projects.
-When you 'save' it to the repository, you will create a new version check-out (I currently do not know the Github lingo for this term.
-So, I'm using the SVN term)
+When you 'save' it to the repository, you will create a new version pull   - make a copy of the master version to your computer.

 ALWAYS put a meaning description when you are commiting.
-Explain in 1 sentence what changes you made since the version you checked out.
+Explain in 1 sentence what changes you made since the version you pulled.